Jake Cave: New York Yankees

 The New York Yankees selected Cave in the sixth round, with the 209th overall selection, of the 2011 MLB draft.
 He signed with the Yankees, receiving a $825,000 signing bonus.
 He made his professional debut that season for the Gulf Coast Yankees.
 In his first game, he fractured his kneecap in a collision at home plate.
 The injury caused him to miss the rest of the season as well as the entire 2012 season.

-In 2013, Cave played 113 games for the Charleston RiverDogs of the Class A South Atlantic League.
-He finished the year hitting .282/.347/.401 with two home runs and 31 RBIs.
-Cave started the 2014 season with the Tampa Yankees of the Class A-Advanced Florida State League.
-After hitting .304/.354/.395 with three home runs and 24 RBIs in 90 games with Tampa, he was promoted to the Trenton Thunder of the Class AA Eastern League in July, where he finished the season batting .273 with four home runs and 18 RBIs in 42 games.
+In 2013, Cave played 113 games for the Charleston RiverDogs of the Single–A South Atlantic League.
+He finished the year hitting .282/.347/.401 with two home runs and 31 RBI.
+Cave started the 2014 season with the Tampa Yankees of the High–A Florida State League.
+After hitting .304/.354/.395 with three home runs and 24 RBI in 90 games with Tampa, he was promoted to the Trenton Thunder of the Double–A Eastern League in July, where he finished the season batting .273 with four home runs and 18 RBI in 42 games.

-Cave spent 2015 with both Trenton and the Scranton/Wilkes-Barre RailRiders of the Class AAA International League, compiling a combined .278 batting average with two home runs and 39 RBIs.
+Cave spent most of the 2015 season in Trenton, where he hit .269/.330/.345 in 125 games and was a Mid-Season All-Star.
+He was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League for the last week of the season.
 He was selected by the Cincinnati Reds in the 2015 Rule 5 draft.
 Cave did not make the Reds' Opening Day roster, and he was returned to the Yankees on April 5, 2016.
-In 2016, he played for Trenton and Scranton/Wilkes-Barre, posting a combined .268 batting average with eight home runs and 55 RBIs, and in 2017, he returned to both the Thunder and RailRiders, batting a combined .305 with 20 home runs and 56 RBIs.
+He started the season back in Trenton but was promoted to Scranton/Wilkes-Barre in May.
+In the month of July, he led the league in batting average, hits, runs scored, and total bases to win International League Player of the Month.
+He hit .268/.331/.427 with eight home runs and 56 RBI between both levels that year.

-The Yankees added Cave to their 40-man roster after the 2017 season.
+In 2017, he returned to both the Thunder and RailRiders, batting a combined .305 with 20 home runs and 56 RBIs.
+The Yankees added Cave to their 40-man roster after the season.
 He was designated for assignment on March 12, 2018, following the Yankees signing of Neil Walker.